Martinator9001/kvac-backdoor/info.md

 ## 1. Introduction
-KVacDoor is a really used fivem and garry's mod server manager, boasting features such as
+KVacDoor is a really used FiveM and Garry's Mod server manager, boasting features such as

 > **Lua Script**
 The scripting system allows you or the KVacDoor staff to quickly run lua code on your servers.